 The online application system requires that all official transcripts are sent to the Office of Admissions and the department, if so, how many copies are needed?

-All official transcripts are to be sent to Ashley Zaragoza at the following address listed below:
+All official transcripts are to be sent to Deanna Solórzano at the following address listed below:

 University of Southern California

 Los Angeles, California 90089-2520

 Once your transcripts are processed, the department will submit it to the Office of Admissions for you.
 One copy of your official transcript is sufficient

 Is there a form for letters of recommendation?

 A cover form for the letters of recommendation is provided for submission online.
-However, the form is not necessary, We prefer that all letters of recommendation are submitted through the online application system.
-However, if letters are to be mailed, please mail them directly to Ashley Zaragoza (to the address indicated above).
-If mailed, all letters of recommendations should be written on institution letterhead and must arrive in sealed envelopes.
-Opened letters will not be accepted.
+However, the form is not necessary.
+All letters of recommendation are submitted through the online application system.
 Additionally, all letters of recommendation are considered confidential and you waive your right to access.
-If you do NOT wish to waive this right of access, you MUST have your referee attach a brief statement from you indicating that you have NOT waived your right of access to this letter and give it to your referee before (s)he writes the letter.
+If you do NOT wish to waive this right of access, you MUST have your reference attach a brief statement from you indicating that you have NOT waived your right of access to this letter and give it to your reference before (s)he writes the letter.
 S(he) must know that you may request access.